ever-been/everDoc/src/book/markdown/deployment.md

 * If you want to run more than one Host Runtime on the same machine we **strongly recommend** to start each node with a different working directory name.
 Running multiple instances concurrently with the same working directory *is not supported*.

-* Running BEEN for a long time without clearing directories after failed tasks can result in low disk space.
+* Running EverBEEN for a long time without clearing directories after failed tasks can result in low disk space.